microsoft/Kusto-Query-Language/doc/randfunction.md

 ---
 title: rand() - Azure Data Explorer
-description: This article describes rand() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the rand() function to return a random number. ms.reviewer: alexans ms.topic: reference ms.date: 01/12/2023
 ---
 # rand()